-Steve Poftak General Manager and SMS Accountable Executive
+General Manager and SMS Accountable Executive

-MBTA's Transportation Safety Management Working Group, the joint labor-management safety committee established in accordance with requirements of the 2021 Bipartisan Infrastructure Law, approved this plan by consensus on November 22, 2022.

-The MBTA Board of Directors formally approved this plan by vote on December 15, 2022.
+MBTA's Joint Labor-Management Safety Committee (JLMSC), established in accordance with requirements of the 2021 Bipartisan Infrastructure Law, approved this plan by consensus on August 21, 2023.
+MBTA's Board of Directors approved this plan by vote on August 24, 2023.